theohbrothers/PSSiteScraper/README.md

 ## Features:
 - Starting with a site's parent sitemap, scrape for child sitemaps and get all links
-- Output sitemaps and links as list and curls in individual files.
+- Output sitemaps and links as list and curls in individual files
 - Choice whether to scrape links for URIs found in <i>any tag-attribute combination</i> you want.
 E.g. <code>&lt;a href&gt;, &lt;img src&gt;, &lt;img srcset&gt;, &lt;img data-src&gt;, &lt;img data-srcset&gt;, &lt;link rel&gt;, &lt;script src&gt;</code>
-- URIs are domain-specific (i.e. same domain as the sitemaps and links).
+- URIs are domain-specific (i.e. same domain as the sitemaps and links)
 - Output each tag-attribute's URIs to files
 - Output each tag-attribute's URIs as curls to files
-- Choice whether to warm site with the above URIs as part of script.
+- Choice whether to warm site with the above URIs as part of script

 ## Requirements:
+- A sitemap formatted in the <a href="https://www.sitemaps.org/protocol.html" target="_blank">Sitemap protocol format</a>, populated with links
 - <a href="https://github.com/PowerShell/PowerShell#get-powershell" target="_blank">Powershell v3</a>
 - Windows / *nix environment
-- User with read/write/modify permissions on script directory.
+- User with read/write/modify permissions on script directory

 ## Installation/usage:
 - Open the <code>site-scraper-warmer.ps1</code> in your favourite text editor and configure the script settings at the top of the script (instructions are included).